mistermicheels/learning-notes/javascript/typescript/Compiler-API.md

 ## Creating a custom linter

 The TypeScript compiler API makes it pretty straightforward to create your own custom linter that generates errors or warnings if it finds certain things in the code.
 For an example, see this part of the compiler API documentation: [Traversing the AST with a little linter](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#traversing-the-ast-with-a-little-linter).
-Note that the code uses the kind SyntaxKind of the node (`node.kind`) to determine the kind of node and then casts the node to its specific type, allowing for convenient access to certain child nodes.
+Note that the code uses the SyntaxKind of the node (`node.kind`) to determine the kind of node and then casts the node to its specific type, allowing for convenient access to certain child nodes.

 The example above doesn’t create a Program, because there is no need to create one.
 If the information in the AST suffices for your linter, it is easier and more efficient to just create a SourceFile directly.
 More advanced linters may need type checking, which means you will need to generate a Program for the code to be linted in order to obtain a TypeChecker.